 Oversharing happens when we reveal vulnerable details before trust and safety exist.
 While honesty and vulnerability are powerful, oversharing often crosses emotional boundaries.
 It’s not just openness.
 It’s a pattern born from unmet emotional needs.

-Sometimes, oversharing isn’t even about our own story.
+Sometimes, oversharing isn’t even about our own pain.
 It can appear as retelling others’ pain, repeating secrets shared with us, or sharing things that aren’t ours to share.
 This often stems from a desire to feel relevant, avoid our own discomfort, or quickly bond with others.
 At its core, oversharing reflects blurred emotional and energetic boundaries with both ourselves and others.

 For deeper insight on letting go of patterns that no longer serve your growth, see the blog Letting Go of Things You Still Love: A Gentle Path to Healing and Growth.